fakih/blog/dev/json/java-tests-json.md

 We can use libraries like [Gson](https://github.com/google/gson) or [Jackson](https://github.com/FasterXML/jackson) to convert automatically from one format to the other.
-But that's not the subject of this article and what I'm about to talk works with both of this libraries.
+But that's not the subject of this article and what I'm about to talk works with both of these libraries.

 Okay, we have the java representation of our json object.
 But how can we be sure that this class will keep representing this json object with new functionality and refactoring coming to our codebase?
-Only one answer here : **TESTS !**
+Only one answer here: **TESTS !**
-Keep in mind that I don't want to check that Jackson/Gson does its job, I want to check that my object match the json format.
-I'm not testing the library.
+Keep in mind that I don't want to check that Jackson or Gson does its job (I'm not testing the library!), I want to check that my object matches the json format.

 ## How to tests json conversion?

-The simplest way to test the conversion, is to use the library to convert to json format and compare that as a string.
+The simplest way to test the conversion, is to convert firstly the object to its json format and then to compare it as a string.
 Example :
 ```java
 public class UserCreationTest {